zuozhenggh/learning-library/workshops/apex-atp/1-create-an-apex-workspace.md

    ![](images/1/welcome-create-workspace.png)

-5. Enter the following details and click **Create Workspace**.
+5. In the Create Workspace dialog, enter the following:

     | Property | Value |
     | --- | --- |
     | Database User | **DEMO** |
     | Password | **`SecretPassw0rd`** |
     | Workspace Name | **DEMO** |

+    Click **Create Workspace**.
     ![](images/1/create-workspace.png)

-6. Click the **DEMO** link in the success message.
-This will log you out of APEX administration so that you can log into your new workspace.
+6. In the PEX Instance Administration page, click the **DEMO** link in the success message.
+    *{Note: This will log you out of APEX Administration so that you can log into your new workspace.}*

     ![](images/1/log-out-from-admin.png)

-7. Enter **`SecretPassw0rd`** for the password, check the **Remember workspace and username** checkbox, and then click **Sign In**.
+7. On the APEX Workspace log in page, enter **`SecretPassw0rd`** for the password, check the **Remember workspace and username** checkbox, and then click **Sign In**.

     ![](images/1/log-in-to-workspace.png)

-## Summary
+### **Summary**

 This completes Module 1.
 At this point, you know how to create a new Autonomous Transaction Processing instance and create an APEX workspace within it.
-[Click here](2-create-an-app-from-a-spreadsheet.md) to navigate to Module 2.
+[Click here to navigate to Module 2](2-create-an-app-from-a-spreadsheet.md) .